David Michelinie: Valiant, return to DC and Future Comics

 In the early 1990s David Michelinie worked at Valiant Comics on the titles Rai, H.A.R.D.
-Corps, Turok: Dinosaur Hunter and Magnus, Robot Fighter.He began working for DC again with the launch of the Justice League Task Force series in 1993 with artist Sal Velluto.
+Corps, Turok: Dinosaur Hunter and Magnus, Robot Fighter.

+He began working for DC again with the launch of the Justice League Task Force series in 1993 with artist Sal Velluto.
 In 1994, Michelinie became the writer of Action Comics which he stayed on for three years.
 As one of the five principal Superman writers at that time he co-wrote Superman: The Wedding Album in 1996.
-David Michelinie and artist Paul Ryan are the only comic book creators to have contributed to the wedding issues of both Spider-Man (Peter Parker marrying Mary Jane Watson in The Amazing Spider-Man Annual #21, 1987)The Amazing Spider-Man Annual #21 at the Grand Comics Database and Superman (Clark Kent) marrying Lois Lane in Superman: The Wedding Album (Dec.
+David Michelinie and artist Paul Ryan are the only comic book creators to have contributed to the wedding issues of both Spider-Man (Peter Parker marrying Mary Jane Watson in The Amazing Spider-Man Annual #21, 1987) and Superman (Clark Kent) marrying Lois Lane in Superman: The Wedding Album (Dec.
 1996).
 He also wrote issues of Superman Adventures and Steel as well as the miniseries Legion: Science Police, Superman's Nemesis: Lex Luthor and Superman vs. Predator, his last credited work for DC Comics in 2000.
 The same year, he joined forces with Bob Layton again for the miniseries Iron Man: Bad Blood for Marvel Comics.

 After a hiatus Michelinie returned to comics by teaming-up with Bob Layton and Dick Giordano to form Future Comics, where he wrote the series Freemind, Metallix and Deathmask from 2002 to 2003.
 The company closed in 2004.